Creating an SSH server

 sftp>

 Voila!
-We have connected and have an SFTP session.
-You can ls, but you will see nothing since the temporary folder will be empty.
-Go ahead and experiment, add some files, and download some files.
+We have connected and have an SFTP session, you can ls but you will see nothing since the temporary folder will be empty.
+Go ahead and experiment, add some files, download some files.
 You now have a working SSH server that supports SFTP.

 Configuring Port Forwarding

-By default, a client cannot use port forwarding with our example code.
-You have to explicitly enable forwarding for this to work.
+By default, a client will not be able to use port forwarding with our example code.
+You have to explicitly enable forwarding in order for this to work.

 You can do so by editing the forwarding policy object of the server.